duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 require rails can perform faster without this option).
 Once you put gem in gemfile inside development group, rspec generators will be
 available: `rails g model posts` will generate rspec instead of minitest.
+Also there are generators like `rails g integration_test` and rspec will generate `spec/requests/password_resets_spec.rb`

 Write test file that ends `_spec.rb` in particular folders (so it inherits type ).